 During a mild allergic reaction, you may have one or more of the following symptoms:

 - itchy skin or eyes

 - tender lymph nodes

-- tightening of the throat that causes breathing difficulty
+- tightening of your throat and difficulty breathing

-- swelling of the lips, mouth, or eyelids
+- swelling of your lips, mouth, or eyelids

 - abdominal pain

 If you experience any symptoms of a severe reaction to a drug, you should seek emergency medical care immediately.

 You should call your doctor any time you have an unexpected symptom from a drug.
 Mild allergic symptoms usually stop once you stop taking the drug.
 However, you shouldn’t stop taking a drug without talking to your doctor first.

 Your doctor will also need to rule out other possible causes of your symptoms.
 Having the doctor see you while you are experiencing a reaction may help them confirm the cause of your symptoms.
 It may also help your doctor determine the best treatment for the reaction or help them choose a different drug.